SAINT PETER IN CHAIN - SAN PIETRO IN VINCOLI

 |

-In the exterior you can see the church, having a portico with five
+In the top left photo you can see the exterior of the church, with a portico of five

-arches, adjoining to the building of the faculty of engineering.
+arches, adjoining to the building of the faculty of engineering to its right.

-The church has a plan of a basilica, being divided by twenty ancient
+The church has the layout of a much larger basilica, as it is divided by twenty ancient

 marble columns in the interior.

-On the ceiling there is a beautiful fresco by Giovanni Battista
+On the ceiling you find a beautiful fresco by Giovanni Battista

 Parodi (1706).
-There are paintings by Guercino and Domenichino,
+You also find paintings of Guercino and of Domenichino,

 a Byzantine mosaic showing St. Sebastian, yet all these masterpieces

-are eclipsed by the TOMB OF JULIUS II, by Michelangelo, notwistanding
+are eclipsed by the tomb of Julius II by Michelangelo, notwithstanding

 the initial grandiose conception was never completed.